The Geriatric Horse

 Question: I have an 18 year old gelding that has generally been an easy keeper but just recently began losing weight.
 With winter approaching I really want to do all I can do to help him, what are your recommendations?

-A question like this is always hard to answer since there are a variety of reasons an older horse, or any horse for that matter, may begin to lose weight.
+Answer: question like this is always hard to answer since there are a variety of reasons an older horse, or any horse for that matter, may begin to lose weight.
 My first recommendation with cases like these is to have a veterinarian sedate the horse and perform a complete dental exam.
 Even if you haven’t noticed the common signs such as difficulty chewing, dropping grain, or head tossing, dental problems always top the list for why a horse could be losing condition.
 Unlike humans, horses have hypsodont teeth which have long, well developed roots that continually erupt over time.
 This growth is offset by the grinding that occurs when a horse chews so that the portion of the tooth you see above the gum line stays the same height.
 Problems occur due to size difference between the upper and lower arcades, the upper being slightly wider which allows sharp points to form on the cheek side of the upper teeth and the tongue side of the lower teeth.
 These sharp points over time can wear on the cheeks and tongue causing ulcerations to form.
 Larger points called hooks (upper) or ramps (lower) can also form off the back of the last molars causing discomfort as the horse chews.
 These problems can generally be controlled with a dental exam and float once a year.
 A problem more commonly seen in the mouth of our older horses is wave mouths.
 This occurs as one tooth is either lost or fractured or even just worn down allowing the opposite tooth to become longer since it is no longer being ground down by the shortened tooth.
 This causes the whole occlusal surface to take on a wave, or S shape, which decreases the effectiveness of the horse’s chewing motion and limits utilization of feed stuffs.
 This problem is more difficult to correct and may need to be addressed with a dental float every 6 months.